Jadmech/CachyOS_Pacoloco/README.md

 CLIENTS:

-For each client, you'll have to adjust each of the following files (examples are provided):
+For each client, you'll have to adjust each of the following files (examples are provided - I usually rename the originals - just in case):

 * cachyos-mirrorlist